 Contractor shall develop and implement a load checking program as required by SB 1383 to prevent the acceptance of Prohibited Container Contaminants.
 As required by SB 1383, Contractor shall maintain separation between Source Separated Organic Waste processing operations and processing operations for other waste streams.
 Contractor shall ensure that Remnant Organic Material separated from the gray container collection stream for recovery is only combined with organic material removed from the source separated organic waste collection stream for recovery once the material from the source separated organic waste collection stream has gone through the SB 1383 measurement protocol.

-Contractor shall conduct all SB 1383 measurement protocols, including measuring Organic Waste in materials removed from the Source Separated Organic Waste collection stream that is sent to the Landfill for disposal, gray container waste evaluations, and measuring Incompatible Materials in recovered Organic Waste.
+Contractor shall conduct, in accordance with the provisions of Section 5.15.D of this Agreement, all SB 1383 measurement protocols, including measuring Organic Waste in materials removed from the Source Separated Organic Waste collection stream that is sent to the Landfill for disposal, gray container waste evaluations, and measuring Incompatible Materials in recovered Organic Waste.

 Contractor shall provide and operate all equipment necessary to Process and Compost Green Waste, Food Waste and Municipal Solid Waste Organics and Process Wood Waste.